Skip to main content

 \begin{equation*} -\infty < \infty \quad \text{and} \quad -\infty < x \quad \text{and} \quad x < \infty \quad \text{for all $x \in \R$}. \end{equation*}

 The set \(\R^*\) is called the set of extended real numbers.
 It is possible to define some arithmetic on \(\R^*\text{.}\) Most operations are extended in an obvious way, but we must leave \(\infty-\infty\text{,}\) \(0 \cdot (\pm\infty)\text{,}\) and \(\frac{\pm\infty}{\pm\infty}\) undefined.
 We refrain from using this arithmetic, it leads to easy mistakes as \(\R^*\) is not a field.
 Now we can take suprema and infima without fear of emptiness or unboundedness.
-In this book, we mostly avoid using \(\R^*\) outside of exercises, and leave such generalizations to the interested reader.
+In this book, we mostly avoid using \(\R^*\) outside of exercises and leave such generalizations to the interested reader.

 Subsection 1.2.4 Maxima and minima

-By Exercise 1.1.2, a finite set of numbers always has a supremum or an infimum that is contained in the set itself.
-In this case we usually do not use the words supremum or infimum.
+By Exercise 1.1.2, a finite set of numbers always has a supremum and an infimum and they are both contained in the set itself.
+In this case, we usually do not use the words supremum or infimum.
 When a set \(A\) of real numbers is bounded above and \(\sup\, A \in A\text{,}\) we can use the word maximum and the notation \(\max\, A\) to denote the supremum.
 Similarly for infimum: When \(A\) is bounded below and \(\inf\, A \in A\text{,}\) we can use the word minimum and the notation \(\min\, A\text{.}\) For example,

 \begin{equation*} \begin{aligned} & \max \{ 1,2.4,\pi,100 \} = 100 , \\ & \min \{ 1,2.4,\pi,100 \} = 1 . \end{aligned} \end{equation*}